joshuaalm/p5-classroom/README.md

 # p5 classroom

-An environment for hosting classes of p5 students
+An environment for hosting classes of p5 learners

 Planned features:

-- WebRTC-based voice chat
+- WebRTC-based voice chat with highlighted overlay of current speaker's waveform
-- Simultaneous view of multiple student canvases
+- Simultaneous view of multiple learner canvases
 - Ability to switch between code and running sketch views of any remote session
 - Instructor control of learner views, including
 - - Switch to code editor
 - - Present a specific learner's code or sketch to all
 - - Present working example sketch or code to all

-## Rough sketch:
+## Rough sketch

 ![A rough sketch of the instructor's view of the classroom](./p5view-rough.jpg)